How To Create Winning Sales Decks (+4 Sales Deck Examples)

 4 reputable sales deck examples

 Not sure what the final sales deck should look like?
-Take inspiration from some of the world’s most reputable businesses sales decks below:
+Take inspiration from some of the world’s most reputable business sales decks below:

 1. Uber for Business Sales Deck

-In this compelling sales deck, international taxi-hailing service, Uber has crafted a relatable but remarkable concept that is intriguing, and it connects to what’s happening worldwide in terms of the pandemic.
-Most of the slides centralise on only one image.
-In more complex slides, information is limited to groups of three, helping to compartmentalise detailed content and encouraging the audience to follow the message.
-Overall, it illustrates the growth model of Uber, the digital revolution, and the system that solves the taxi industry’s current problems.
+In this compelling sales deck, international taxi-hailing service Uber has crafted a relatable but remarkable concept that is intriguing and connects to what’s happening worldwide regarding the pandemic.
+Most of the slides are centralized on only one image.
+In more complex slides, information is limited to groups of three, helping to compartmentalize detailed content and encouraging the audience to follow the message.
+It illustrates Uber’s growth model, the digital revolution, and the system that solves the taxi industry’s current problems.

 2. Office365 Sales Deck

-Microsoft’s vivid and colourful sales deck focuses on exciting graphics and pictograms that accurately display their message highlighting Office 365’s features.
+Microsoft’s vivid and colorful sales deck focuses on exciting graphics and pictograms that accurately display their message, highlighting Office 365’s features.

 3. SalesForce Sales Deck Example: Simplify the Complex